nghosh24/power-outages/README.md

 The metric I am using the evaluate my model is the F1 score, because there is an imbalance within the classes so this will most effectively balance that out and incorporate both the precision and recall.

-At the time of prediction, we would know the state, NERC region, climate region, anomaly level, and SOMETHING ELSE.
+At the time of prediction, we would know the state, NERC region, climate region, anomaly level, year, month, total sales, total price, total customers, and the urban factor.
 This information will allow us to predict what the cause of a major power outage is.

 # Baseline Model
-My model is a binary classifier using the features U.S. State, NERC Region, Climate Category, and Anomaly Level to predict whether a major outage is caused by severe weather or an intentional attack.
-This information would provide companies with how to approach infrastructure problems related to energy.
+My model is a binary classifier using the features NERC Region, Anomaly level, Year, and Urban factor to predict whether a major outage is caused by severe weather or an intentional attack.
+This information would provide companies with how to approach energy infrastructure problems and decide whether to devote resources to better security against attacks or better protection from severe weather.

 The features are: 'NERC.REGION', 'ANOMALY.LEVEL', 'YEAR', and 'URBAN'.
+The predicted columns was converted to 1 for severe weather and 0 for intentional attack.

-The performance of this model was pretty good.
+The performance of this model was pretty good, with an r-squared of 0.764 on the test set.
+The F1 score was 0.831.

 # Final Model
 My final model incorporated these features: 'NERC.REGION', 'CLIMATE.REGION', 'ANOMALY.LEVEL', 'YEAR', 'MONTH', 'TOTAL.PRICE', 'TOTAL.SALES', 'TOTAL.CUSTOMERS', 'URBAN'.
 I used a DecisionTreeClassifier and was able to achieve an R-squared of 0.811 when testing on the test set.

 I used a F1 score to measure the performance of my model.
-I saw that the F1 score increased from the baseline to the final, which indicates better performance of the final model.
+I got an F1 score of 0.846, and I saw that the F1 score increased from the baseline to the final, which indicates better performance of the final model.

 # Fairness Analysis
 I checked whether the model was fair for older vs younger outages, as in whether it occurred before 2008 or after 2008, since this is the median year.